QWERTxD/BetterDiscordPlugins/QuickToggler/README.md

 # QuickToggler

-> Allows you to open a toggle-able addon search with a keybind
+> Allows you to open a toggle-able addon search with a keybind (default keybind: CTRL+D)
 <hr/>

 ## Addon Modal